addo47/AbilityBots/README.md

     * If my bot crashes, how can I resume my operation?
     * Should I utilize a DB?
     * How can I separate logic execution of different features?
-    * How can I unit-test my feature outside Telegram?
+    * How can I unit-test my feature outside of Telegram?

-Every time you write a command or a feature, you will need to answer these questions and insure that your feature logic works.
+Every time you write a command or a feature, you will need to answer these questions and ensure that your feature logic works.

 Ability Bot Abstraction
 -----------------------
-After implementing my fifth bot using that API, I had it with the amount of **overhead** that was needed for every added feature.
-Methods were getting overly-complex and readability became sub-par.
+After implementing my fifth bot using that API, I had had it with the amount of **boilerplate code** that was needed for every added feature.
+Methods were getting overly-complex and readability became subpar.
-That is where the notion of an another layer of abstraction (AbilityBot) started to take shape.
+That is where the notion of another layer of abstraction (AbilityBot) began taking shape.

 The AbilityBot abstraction defines a new object, named **Ability**.
-An ability, is conditions, flags, action, post-action, replies all combined.
+An ability combines conditions, flags, action, post-action and replies.
-As an example, here's a code-snippet of an ability that create a ***/hello*** command:
+As an example, here is a code-snippet of an ability that creates a ***/hello*** command:

 ```java
 public Ability sayHelloWorld() {